degauden/Elements/doc/User_Manual.rst

 One specific class of instructions which are compilers dependent are the specific “attributes” that one could riddle his code.
 These attributes give special instructions to the compiler for, say, optimize, debug etc.
-Until C+\ *14, there was no standard syntax for writing attributes.
+Until C++14, there was no standard syntax for writing attributes.
-Since we are using the C*\ +11 standard, we can only use compiler dependent attributes.
+Since we are using the C++11 standard, we can only use compiler dependent attributes.
 For example gcc uses the ``__attribute__`` syntax and microsoft ``__declspec``.